TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 IncrementalDecoder Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`IncrementalDecoder` class is used for decoding an input in multiple
+The :class:`IncrementalDecoder` kundi is used for decoding an input in multiple
 steps.
 It defines the following methods which every incremental decoder must
 define in order to be compatible with the Python codec registry.